ZWolferZ/Ryan-Moakes-CV/README.md

-This should be my lastet CV.
+This should be my latest CV.
-Please only use and download for appropriate purposes.
+Please only use and download for appropriate/professional purposes.